Australain Equities Growth Responsible Investment

 Disclaimer

-The commitments and targets set out on this website are current as of today’s date.
-They have been formulated by the relevant First Sentier Investors (FSI) investment team in accordance with either internally developed proprietary frameworks or are otherwise, based on the Institutional Investors Group on Climate Change’s (IIGCC) Paris Aligned Investment Initiative framework.
-The commitments and targets are based on information and representations made to the relevant investment teams by portfolio companies (which may ultimately prove not be accurate), together with assumptions made by the relevant investment team in relation to future matters such as government policy implementation in ESG and other climate-related areas, enhanced future technology and the actions of portfolio companies (all of which are subject to change over time).
-As such, achievement of these commitments and targets set out on this website depend on the ongoing accuracy of such information and representations as well as the realisation of such future matters.
-FSI will report on progress made towards achieving these targets on an annual basis in its Climate Change Action Plan.
-The commitments and targets set out on this website are continuously reviewed by the relevant investment teams and subject to change without notice.
+Any ESG related commitments, are current as at the date of publication and have been formulated by the relevant investment team in accordance with either internally developed proprietary frameworks or are otherwise based on the Institutional Investors Group on Climate Change (IIGCC) Paris Aligned Investment Initiative framework.
+The commitments are based on information and representations made to the relevant investment teams by portfolio companies (which may ultimately prove not be accurate), together with assumptions made by the relevant investment team in relation to future matters such as government policy implementation in ESG and other climate-related areas, enhanced future technology and the actions of portfolio companies (all of which are subject to change over time).
+As such, achievement of these commitments depend on the ongoing accuracy of such information and representations as well as the realisation of such future matters.
+Any ESG related commitments are continuously reviewed by the relevant investment teams and subject to change without notice.